Raphael-Boichot/SGTE-ThermDoc-database/README.md

 ```
 ./Codes/Service_folder/Source_database/
 ```
-And copy/paste the new database, then run:
+And copy/paste the new database, then run (after updating the database name in the database_in=XXX field):
 ```
 ./Codes/Service_folder/Service_script.m
 ```